GDSC-TEAM-1-PathPal/.github/profile/README.md

 ## 🤝 Contributing

-If you would like to contribute to Femunity, please fork the project on GitHub and submit a pull request.
+If you would like to contribute to PathPal, please fork the project on GitHub and submit a pull request.